AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Doing it right — Bünting Group: Setting the proper foundations for automation

 Bünting Group, a German family grocery retailer, had a clear goal: automating the replenishment of its fresh fruit and vegetable categories.
-Before landing on any automated solution, they made the conscious decision to get their data infrastructure in order first.
-They deployed True Inventory, a predictive inventory capability from RELEX, that detected stock discrepancies, corrected balance data, and prompted inventory checks.
+But before landing on any automated solution, they made the conscious decision to get their data infrastructure in order first.
+To do this, they used True Inventory, a predictive inventory capability from RELEX, which detected stock discrepancies, corrected balance data, and prompted inventory checks.

 Only once the data foundation was solid did Bünting Group place automated replenishment on top.
 But it was worth the wait.
 Stores went from daily manual ordering to exception-based inventory counting, with the large majority of the process now automated.